spatie/laravel-query-builder/README.md

 // $users will be sorted by name and descending (Z -> A)
 ```

-By default all model properties can be used to sort the results.
+By default, all model properties can be used to sort the results.
 However, you can use the `allowedSorts` method to limit which properties are allowed to be used in the request.

 When trying to sort by a property that's not specified in `allowedSorts()` an `InvalidSortQuery` exception will be thrown.